krzemienski/awesome-from-stars/README.md

 * [SwifterSwift/SwifterSwift](https://github.com/SwifterSwift/SwifterSwift): A handy collection of more than 500 native Swift extensions to boost your productivity.
 * [sunlubo/SwiftFFmpeg](https://github.com/sunlubo/SwiftFFmpeg): A Swift wrapper for the FFmpeg API
 * [rahul0x24/SwiftFrameworkTemplate](https://github.com/rahul0x24/SwiftFrameworkTemplate): A template for new Swift iOS / macOS / tvOS / watchOS Framework project ready with travis-ci, cocoapods, Carthage, SwiftPM and a Readme file
 * [SwiftGen/SwiftGen](https://github.com/SwiftGen/SwiftGen): The Swift code generator for your assets, storyboards, Localizable.strings, … — Get rid of all String-based APIs!
-* [SwiftGen/SwiftGen](https://github.com/SwiftGen/SwiftGen): The Swift code generator for your assets, storyboards, Localizable.strings, … — Get rid of all String-based APIs!
 * [ipader/SwiftGuide](https://github.com/ipader/SwiftGuide): Swift Featured Projects in brain Mapping
 * [Dimillian/SwiftHN](https://github.com/Dimillian/SwiftHN): A Hacker News reader in Swift